zopencommunity/meta/docs/Guides/QuickStart.md

   - Note: it is recommended that you use sftp to transfer the pax file from a non-z/OS machine to z/OS.
 This will ensure that there is no ASCII/EBCDIC conversion.
 - On z/OS, expand the pax file: `pax -rf meta-<version>.pax.Z`.
 - cd to the unpax'ed directory: `cd meta-<version>`
+- Make sure that auto-conversion is enabled by checking the environment variables _BPXK_AUTOCVT and _CEE_RUNOPTS.
+If not set please run
+  - export _BPXK_AUTOCVT="ON"
+  - export _CEE_RUNOPTS="FILETAG(AUTOCVT,AUTOTAG)"
 - Set up the PATH to the `zopen` tool: `cd meta-<version>; . ./.env`
 - Initialize the `zopen tools` environment: `zopen init`
 - Set up your zopen environment by sourcing the zopen-config file `. $ZOPEN_ROOTFS/etc/zopen-config`, where `$ZOPEN_ROOTFS` is the location to your zopen file system.\*